‘It will rejig football in Africa’ – Mohammed applauds African Super League plans

 The African Super League would "rejig" football in Africa, according to seasoned football administrator Adam Mouktar Mohammed.

-This competition was suggested in 2020 by Fifa president Gianni Infantino in 2020, with the idea for a closed shop of 20-24 elite clubs to buy in with a view to generating up to $3bn in revenue.
+This competition was suggested in 2020 by Fifa president Gianni Infantino, with the idea for a closed shop of 20-24 elite clubs to buy in with a view to generating up to $3bn in revenue.

 Talk of a potential Super League in Africa have heated up in recent weeks, with football stakeholders weighing in their opinion on the proposed plans.